-- 5.8.5 Whilst the retention of the route of the public rights of way is important, their setting and the sense of escape is also important to be preserved.
+5.8.5 Whilst the retention of the route of the public rights of way is important, their setting and the sense of escape is also important to be preserved.
 Where a development proposal is in a location on or near to a public right of way, careful consideration will be required for what impact the proposal may have on it and whether there is an opportunity to enhance the public right of way.
 The tree-lined footpaths and 'boulevard' style roads with parallel rights of way are an important feature of Werrington Township.
-Local cyclists during consultations have revealed problems such as inefficient barriers (Chatsfield), dangerous junctions (Hodgson Centre) and cycle barriers creating inaccessible access for disabled users (Cuckoos Hollow). - 5.8.6 Most of the Area has adequate footpaths and pavements to accommodate pedestrians wishing to navigate on foot and by cycle (see map below).
+Local cyclists during consultations have revealed problems such as inefficient barriers (Chatsfield), dangerous junctions (Hodgson Centre) and cycle barriers creating inaccessible access for disabled users (Cuckoos Hollow).

+- 5.8.6 Most of the Area has adequate footpaths and pavements to accommodate pedestrians wishing to navigate on foot and by cycle (see map below).
 It is important that new developments allow future residents to connect into this network easily and safely.
 It is also important that development proposals make the most of any opportunities to improve pedestrian and cycle routes wherever suitable, for example through linking existing residential areas with other parts of the Neighbourhood Plan Area where this would provide an attractive and suitable route.

-- 5.8.7 Given the enclosed nature of the Neighbourhood Plan Area, there is only limited access to the north, east and west due to the railway, the A15 parkway and Car Dyke and this limits the accessibility for pedestrians and cyclists.
+Alterations to both existing and new footpath routes should consider the accessibility for the mobility impaired and the increasing use of Mobility scooters as a result of the aging population of Werrington. - 5.8.7 Given the enclosed nature of the Neighbourhood Plan Area, there is only limited access to the north, east and west due to the railway, the A15 parkway and Car Dyke and this limits the accessibility for pedestrians and cyclists.
 The original intention was for a cycleway to encircle the north-east of Werrington Township and whilst this was never developed, an informal route has developed.
 Whilst Werrington is encircled by the rural estate, access is limited to the cycleway access points at Lincoln Road, Foxcovert Road and Werrington Bridge Road. - 5.8.8 The Werrington Neighbourhood Plan Community Questionnaire records that - 44% of respondents felt that safe walking and cycling was important factor of living in or visiting Werrington. - 79.49% value as important footpaths in Werrington. - 74.18% value as important cycleways in Werrington. - 87.16% use footpaths in Werrington regularly - 60.43% use cycle paths in Werrington regularly - 58.61 of respondents thought improvement of the condition of pavements and cycle paths is important for the future of Werrington's open spaces and leisure facilities. - 5.8.9 All development proposals should be connected to the existing footways in the Neighbourhood Plan Area.
 In most cases this will be easily achieved with provision of pavements within a scheme or using extensions / safe crossing points to link to existing footways.
 This plan aims to retain these public rights of way and also wherever possible to enhance and extend them for the benefit of the community.